Terrence Boyd

-Terrence Anthony Boyd (born February 16, 1991) is a professional soccer player who plays as a forward for SV Waldhof Mannheim, a club in Germany's third tier 3.
-Liga.
-Born in Germany, he has also played for the United States national team.
+Terrence Anthony Boyd (born February 16, 1991) is a professional soccer player who plays as a forward for 3.
+Liga club SV Waldhof Mannheim.
+Born in Germany, he represented the United States national team.

 Early life

 Boyd is the son of an American serviceman and his German wife.
 Shortly after his birth in Germany the family moved to Queens, New York.
 When his parents divorced, Terrence moved to Germany with his mother.
 She eventually remarried and Boyd credits his stepfather for much of his success, saying in a 2012 interview,I don't think I would have become a pro without him because I am a lazy guy...
 He was really strict, but he helped me to stay out of the trouble and all the s*** that could do some problems for you.
 I'm a guy who is trying to get better every day, and that focus, I got it from him.